Self-Distilled Masked Auto-Encoders are Efficient Video Anomaly Detectors: Experiments

 \textbf{Evaluation.} We evaluate all models following recent related works \cite{Acsintoae-CVPR-2022,Georgescu-TPAMI-2021,Ristea-CVPR-2022}, considering both micro and macro AUC metrics.
 The area under the ROC curve (AUC) expresses the overlap between the ground-truth frame-level annotations and the anomaly scores predicted by a model, at multiple thresholds.
 At a given threshold, a frame is labeled as abnormal if the predicted anomaly score is above the threshold.
 For the micro AUC, the test frames from all videos are concatenated before computing the AUC over all frames.
 For the macro AUC, the AUC of each test video is first computed, and the resulting AUC scores are averaged to obtain a single value.

 \textbf{Hyperparameters.} The encoder module is formed of three CvT blocks, each with a projection size of 256 and four attention heads.
 The teacher decoder contains three CvT blocks, while the student decoder contains only one block.
 All decoder blocks have four attention heads and a projection dimension of 128.
 Since the data sets have different input resolutions and objects vary in size, we adapt the patch size to each data set.
-Thus, we set the patch size to $16\times16$ on Avenue, $8 \times 8$ on ShanghaiTech, and $4 \times 4$ on UCSD Ped2.
+Thus, we set the patch size to $16\times16$ on Avenue, $8 \times 8$ on ShanghaiTech and UBnormal, and $4 \times 4$ on UCSD Ped2.
 Regardless of the data set, the teacher network is trained for 100 epochs, while the student is trained for 40 epochs.
 We optimize the networks with Adam \cite{Kingma-ICLR-2014}, using a learning rate of $10^{-4}$ and mini-batches of 100 samples.
+The hyperparameters in Eq.~\eqref{eq_infer} are set to $\alpha=0.4$, $\beta=0.3$ and $\gamma=0.3$, for all data sets.